Liverpool and Chelsea slump to bruising Premier League defeats as Champions League concerns mount

 Beto scored twice and Iliman Ndiaye curled a shot into the top corner for the third as Everton outfought Chelsea, which delivered a performance lacking in energy after its recent Champions League exertions.

+Chelsea manager Liam Rosenior said it was his team's most disappointing performance since he took charge in January.

-Everton moved to seventh place and was only three points behind Liverpool and two behind Chelsea.
+Everton was in eighth place — behind Brentford, which drew 0-0 at Leeds, on goal difference — and they were only three points behind Liverpool and two behind Chelsea.

 It also has a goalkeeper in red-hot form; Jordan Pickford produced another amazing save to tip over a close-range effort by Enzo Fernandez in the first half.